 It will be upgraded for natural gas injection and, we believe, used for vehicle fuel, possibly heating through a CHP project.

 It has been rumoured via a statistic released recently, that excess capacity at waste water treatment digesters in California could actually handle about 70% of the food waste produced in California.
-So it’s an area that definitely needs attention, and there is a lot of existing infrastructure and capacity to take this food waste without having to build new facilities.
+So it's a possible way to raise the amount of food waste in america which is recycled, that definitely needs attention, and there is a lot of existing infrastructure and capacity to take this food waste without having to build new facilities.

-We thin that this is a very interesting opportunity, and we are certainly hopeful that we’ll see a lot more more growth in this area in 2017.
+We think that this is a very interesting opportunity, and we are certainly hopeful that there will be a lot more more growth in this area in 2017.

 As found on Youtube